EfficientDreamer: High-Fidelity and Robust 3D Creation via Orthogonal-view Diffusion Prior: Methodology

 where $\omega(t)$ denotes a weighting function.

-Motivated by \cite{huang2023dreamtime} and to increase the stability of the training procedure, we decrease time step t as training executes, which means the degree of added noise declines gradually.
-Since our training procedure supervises the 3D creation from four orthogonal views at each time, the neural distance field can receive semantic structure guidance from different viewpoints and thus eliminates the possibility of creating multi-face problems in principle.
+Motivated by \cite{huang2023dreamtime} and to enhance the stability of the training procedure, we decrease the time step (t) as training progresses, resulting in a gradual decline in the degree of added noise.
+As our training procedure supervises the 3D creation from four orthogonal views at each time step, the neural distance field can receive semantic structure guidance from different viewpoints.
+This fundamentally eliminates the possibility of creating multi-face problems.

-While training 3D scene representation via the orthogonal-view model prior can alleviate the Janus problem, the quality of generated 3D models may decline, such as unexpected holes in the surface of generated 3D models.
-We find the 3D consistency among the sub-images in the composite image from the orthogonal-view diffusion model can be less rigid.
-Due to the 2D attribute of the image diffusion model, it is impractical to achieve 3D geometry consistent over different views.
+Our orthogonal-view diffusion model, trained on the Objaverse 3D dataset, provides essential geometric structure priors for 3D creation.
+However, it is important to note that the scale of the 3D dataset is relatively small compared to the text-image training pairs.
+Additionally, the included 3D assets mainly consist of simple objects with uncomplicated topology and texture.
+Therefore, relying solely on the orthogonal-view diffusion prior may introduce potential artifacts in the local appearance of the generated 3D contents.

-To resolve such a problem, we incorporate the proposed orthogonal-view model and original text-to-image diffusion model to guide the 3D model generation with a progressive strategy.
-Let $\epsilon_{\phi_{pre}}$ denote the denoiser U-Net of the pre-trained diffusion model, and rearrange the original rendered images {$I_0$, $I_1$, $I_2$, $I_3$} as an image batch $\hat{\mathbb{I}}$. $\tilde{\mathbb{I}}_t$ denotes the noisy result of $\hat{\mathbb{I}}$.
+To resolve such a problem, we introduce a 3D synthesis fusion network which integrates the proposed orthogonal-view model with the original text-to-image diffusion model to guide the 3D model generation with a 3D synthesis dynamic strategy.
+As shown in Fig. \ref{fig:pipeline}(b), let $\epsilon_{\phi_{pre}}$ denote the denoiser U-Net of the pre-trained Stable Diffusion model, and rearrange the original rendered images {$I_0$, $I_1$, $I_2$, $I_3$} as an image batch $\hat{\mathbb{I}}$. $\tilde{\mathbb{I}}_t$ denotes the noisy result of $\hat{\mathbb{I}}$.
 The corresponding SDS loss is formulated as:

 We propose a new prior loss for the novel view supervision to combine both two priors:

 where $l$ is the current iteration while $L$ is the total iterations. $\lambda$ is a hyperparameter to determine the strength of two diffusion priors, which is set as 1 in our experiments.